 Once you've selected your dog sitter, it’s important to make sure you set them up for success.
 It’s a good idea to have your dog sitter over to show them where you’ll put keys, instructions, food, and more.
 You can watch them and your dog interact and show them around your house.

 Don’t be embarrassed if you end up leaving your dog sitter a binder’s worth of instructions!
-Most dog sitters will really appreciate all the info.
+Most dog sitters will appreciate all the info.
 Consider including:

 - Your dog’s name, age, breed, and medical history